willfurnass/sheffield_hpc/stanage/software/apps/pytorch.rst

    # To request 8GB of CPU RAM for the session
    srun --mem=8G --pty bash

-   # OR To request 8GB CPU RAM and a GPU (NB Each NVIDIA A100 GPU in Stanage has 80GB of RAM)
+   # OR To request 8GB CPU RAM and a GPU (NB Each NVIDIA A100 or H100 GPU in Stanage has 80GB of RAM)
    srun --partition=gpu --qos=gpu --mem=8G --gres=gpu:1 --pty bash

 Then PyTorch can be installed by the following ::